 • April 3, 2023 - Operational/Programmatic requests

 • October 2, 2023 - Capital requests

-Decisions about applications will typically be made within a month of these evaluation dates.
+Decisions about applications will typically be made within 60 days of these evaluation dates.
 Applicants will be notified of decisions through an email sent to the person identified as the point of contact in the application.